-We, as auditors, were requested to draft the audited financial statements and related footnote disclosures for the year ended June 30, 2022.
+The auditors were requested to draft the audited financial statements and related footnote disclosures for the year ended June 30, 2023.
 The School District does not have a documented internal control system over financial reporting to provide for the preparation of the financial statements, including the accompanying footnote disclosures as required by U.S. generally accepted accounting principles (US GAAP) standards.